coder-pe/palindromus/README.md

 # palindromus
-To veritify if a string is a palindrome
+To verify if a string is a palindrome